 Special Care Nursery

 Parents with a baby in our Special Care Nursery will be restricted to only one parent per baby to visit at a time.
 Both mother and partner (or support person) are able to visit Special Care Nursery, but not at the same time.
 Parents with twins in the Special Care Nursery are both able to visit, with one parent per baby, at the same time.
+Parents visiting the Special Care Nursery need to ensure they maintain social distancing, COVID screening, hand hygiene and PPE protocols.

 Restrictions will be revised as COVID-19 state restrictions are eased.
 You can read more about the Hospital’s COVID-19 service changes here.